Legal Updated 10 min read

 Key Facts

-Michigan workers at auto plants, shipyards, chemical facilities, and construction sites are among the most common trust fund claimants because of the state’s deep industrial history.
+Michigan auto workers, supplier-plant employees, foundry workers, and construction tradespeople are common trust claimants because of the state’s deep industrial history.

 Most people with mesothelioma can file with multiple trusts simultaneously.
-Combined trust fund recoveries typically range from $150,000 to $400,000.
+Combined recoveries vary by claimant occupation, exposure history, and the specific trusts that apply.

-Michigan workers were exposed to asbestos products manufactured by dozens of companies across the auto, shipbuilding, chemical, and construction industries.
-Many of those companies are now bankrupt, and in bankruptcy, they established trust funds specifically to compensate people with mesothelioma and other asbestos-related diseases.
-For those navigating treatment alongside the claims process, the 2026 treatment landscape covers current therapy options available to people with mesothelioma.
+Michigan workers were exposed to asbestos products manufactured by dozens of companies across the auto, supplier, foundry, and construction industries.
+Many of those companies later filed for bankruptcy and, as part of reorganization, established trusts to compensate people with mesothelioma and other asbestos-related diseases.
+For people navigating treatment alongside the claims process, the 2026 treatment landscape covers current therapy options.

 $30B+